Binary File Uploads

 Encryption utilities can be imported from the main SDK package or from a lightweight entry point:

-// Full SDK (includes Nillion dependencies)
+// Full SDK (transitively pulls in Nillion dependencies)

 import { encryptFile, decrypt, type EncryptionKey } from "@welshare/sdk";